IBM-Cloud/ibm-developer-extension-vscode/README.md

 - Create a new CloudFoundry application
     - Use the [web console](https://console.ng.bluemix.net/dashboard/cf-apps) and download the starter code
     - Create a new CloudFoundry app manually
-- Open the project folder locally in the VS Code editor
+- Open the *project’s folder* locally in the VS Code editor
 - Use `bx cf apps` to list all of your apps
 - Use `bx cf push` to push a build of your app
 - Use `bx cf <start/stop/restage/restart>` to change the status of your app
 - Use `bx cf logs` to view the live log stream for your app
+  - _Use `bx cf logs` to stop the log stream_

 ### Supported CLI/plugins: